naoshibaikyu/cyborgresistance/halloween.md

 @LOCATION: ABANDONED ROUTE

-%As Dr. Light have disallowed Cyborg Resistance from throwing a party at their place, everyone has agreed that Arrietty and co should find a new party location for the whole team.
+%As Dr. Light have disallowed Cyborg Resistance from throwing a party at their place, everyone has agreed that WitchArrietty and co should find a new party location for the whole team.
 However, Roy Jackson, the team's Magma Man and also their driver, only agrees to help out under the condition the search doesn't take too long as the rest of the team needs to finish their last minute costume shopping.

-WitchArrietty: **[holding her map filled with dozens of locations marked red crosses]** Well, this one has to be it then.
+WitchWitchArrietty: **[holding her map filled with dozens of locations marked red crosses]** Well, this one has to be it then.
 Let's stop at this place. **[points at an unmarked cemetary with an abandoned mysterious building]**

 Magma0: This is lookin' to be the last stop, alright.
 The second time we doubled back to the first three stops really drained this thing's juice!

-WitchArrietty Sad: Whoops!
+WitchWitchArrietty Sad: Whoops!
 Sorry that I've gotten a little carried away!

 Magma0 Happy: That's alright, kiddo; this thing was built for racing, it's not quite used to chauffeuring yet.
 Gonna have to give ol' Cerberus' car battery a tune-up after I drop the others off at the mall.

 OniSilver: I take it us three are the only ones prepared ahead of time?

-UlalaMolly: I don't see you wearing anything right now, though.
+UlalaUlalaMolly: I don't see you wearing anything right now, though.

 OniSilver Happy: Of course I am.
 I'm an Oni this year.

-UlalaMolly Annoyed: …By just gluing two large candy corns on your forehead?
+UlalaUlalaMolly Annoyed: …By just gluing two large candy corns on your forehead?

 OniSilver Happy: It is an effective low-cost Halloween costume.

-UlalaMolly Annoyed: I see…
+UlalaUlalaMolly Annoyed: I see…

 %Soon, the team finally arrives at what is hopefully their ideal destination.

-UlalaMolly Happy: Oh!
+UlalaUlalaMolly Happy: Oh!
 There it is!

-WitchArrietty Shocked: Look at the size of that castle!
+WitchWitchArrietty Shocked: Look at the size of that castle!

-UlalaMolly Shocked: C-Castle?!
+UlalaUlalaMolly Shocked: C-Castle?!
 You didn't say there would be an abandoned castle!

-WitchArrietty: Oh, now are you chickening out?
+WitchWitchArrietty Smug: Oh, now are *you* chickening out?

-UlalaMolly: Don't be silly.
-T-that's awesome!
-Totally our s-spot!
+UlalaUlalaMolly: Don't be silly.
+I-I was just shocked that there would be a castle out here!

 Magma0 Annoyed: Now what in the- what's a castle doing out here?
 Do you folks think it's... *haunted* or somethin'?

-WitchArrietty: **[Getting off of the car with Molly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.
+WitchWitchArrietty: **[Getting off of the car with UlalaMolly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.

 Magma0: Alright, don't get too scared!
 I’ll come back with the rest of the team when they’re done shopping.
 Be safe you three!

 %With that, Roy's car speeds off the scene, leaving the three at a huge graveyard with the castle in its surrounding.
 Soon, the three walk across the graveyard approaching the castle.

-UlalaMolly Sad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?
+UlalaUlalaMolly Sad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?

-WitchArrietty Happy: **[pumps fist into the air]** Heck yeah!
+WitchWitchArrietty Happy: **[pumps fist into the air]** Heck yeah!
 I can already feel a chill down my spine!
 Are you as excited as I am?

-UlalaMolly Happy: Of course!
+UlalaUlalaMolly Happy: Of course!
 This was my idea after all! **[smiles hesitantly]**

-UlalaMolly Sad: …But you know, despite that, this does feel like an amoral idea now that we're in a graveyard.
+UlalaUlalaMolly Sad: …But you know, despite that, this does feel like an amoral idea now that we're in a graveyard.

-WitchArrietty: Sure, if we were to party on the graves.
+WitchWitchArrietty: Sure, if we were to party on the graves.
 That's why the castle caught my eye instead, to party indoors instead!

-UlalaMolly Annoyed: Don't know if it's that much better...
+UlalaUlalaMolly Annoyed: Don't know if it's that much better...

 OniSilver: **[surveying the area around himself]** I sense this place has not seen any visitors in a while.

-UlalaMolly: Even the worn down castle aside?
+UlalaUlalaMolly: Even the worn down castle aside?

 OniSilver: **[nods]** Not a single grave we've passed so far are dated within the past several decades…

-UlalaMolly Shocked: **[Reading the year date of each passing tombstone, confirming Silver Dime's claims]** O-oh… How about that?
+UlalaUlalaMolly Shocked: **[Reading the year date of each passing tombstone, confirming Silver Dime's claims]** O-oh… How about that?

-WitchArrietty: Oh, good observation!
+WitchWitchArrietty: Oh, good observation!
 That might be a long abandoned graveyard then.

 OniSilver: That is correct.

-WitchArrietty Happy: Which means no one's ever around, we can party as long as we want!
+WitchWitchArrietty Happy: Which means no one's ever around, we can party as long as we want!

-UlalaMolly Annoyed: Yeahhhh, I don't think that was his point.
+UlalaUlalaMolly Annoyed: Yeahhhh, I don't think that was his point.

-WitchArrietty: What was it then?
+WitchWitchArrietty: What was it then?

 OniSilver Happy: It was just a simple observation.
 Nothing more.

-UlalaMolly: Oh…
+UlalaUlalaMolly: Oh…

-WitchArrietty Annoyed: You're acting awfully strange right now.
-You don't think there's actually ghosts or the like do you, Molly?
+WitchWitchArrietty Annoyed: You're acting awfully strange right now.
+You don't think there's actually ghosts or the like do you, UlalaMolly?
 I mean, not that I would complain.

-UlalaMolly Happy: Of course not!
+UlalaUlalaMolly Happy: Of course not!
 T-That's not scientific at all!
 Why would I believe in such silly supernatural non-sense?

-WitchArrietty Happy: Oh man, that would be *so* cool though!
+WitchWitchArrietty Happy: Oh man, that would be *so* cool though!
 We'd be having the Halloween adventure of a life time!

-UlalaMolly Sad: **[concerned laughter]** Hahaha… *Really into* the Halloween spirit, Arri?
+UlalaUlalaMolly Sad: **[concerned laughter]** Hahaha… *Really into* the Halloween spirit, Arri?

 %Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.
-Excitedly, Arrietty opens the door and walks right in without much of a concern.
-Silver Dime follows with caution and then beckons to Molly who reluctantly enters the aged building.
+Excitedly, WitchArrietty opens the door and walks right in without much of a concern.
+Silver Dime follows with caution and then beckons to UlalaMolly who reluctantly enters the aged building.

-WitchArrietty: Well, there it is!
+WitchWitchArrietty: Well, there it is!
 Our potential party place!

-UlalaMolly: T-that's great!
+UlalaUlalaMolly: T-that's great!
 Looks scary enough for our p-party.

-WitchArrietty: Well, we have yet to explore to be sure, but it is promising already!
+WitchWitchArrietty: Well, we have yet to explore to be sure, but it is promising already!

-UlalaMolly: Haha.
+UlalaUlalaMolly: Haha.
 Well, I'm about to head back and wait for everyone else while you-

-WitchArrietty Angry: Nuh-uh!
+WitchWitchArrietty Angry: Nuh-uh!
 You're not cowarding your way out of this! **[slams the door and immediately the door knob falls off and rolls into a hole in the floor]**

-WitchArrietty Shocked: Oops?
+WitchWitchArrietty Shocked: Oops?

-UlalaMolly Shocked: W-Wha?!
+UlalaUlalaMolly Shocked: W-Wha?!
 Arri!
 You've broke our only way out!

-WitchArrietty Sad: I didn't even slam the door that hard!
+WitchWitchArrietty Sad: I didn't even slam the door that hard!

 OniSilver: **[looking around his surroundings]** Hmmm...
 The age of this place...
 It seems most unstable.
 While there may not be any hostile threat, we must still be cautious.

+UlalaUlalaMolly Sad: **[frantically looking around for an exit]** All the windows are boarded up too!
+We're trapped in here!

+WitchWitchArrietty: Calm yourself!
+There can be a backdoor exit or something.
+Besides, if we reallly need to, we can just transform and blow up the door anyways.

+UlalaMolly Sad: Somehow I have an inkling it's not going to be that simple...

 %End of Act 2